7 Exercises to Do Everyday – Introduction

 Muscles worked: Pectoralis major, deltoids, triceps.

-It’s great for developing all your upper body pushing muscles, especially your chest and triceps.
+Push-ups are probably the most widely performed strength training exercise on the planet.
+They are excellent for developing all your upper body muscles, especially your chest and triceps.

 How to do it: